mhwombat/bin/README.md

 If no filename is specified, read from stdin.
 Requirements: pdfinfo (install poppler_utils), pdftotext (install xpdf or python's pdftotext).

+## preview-themes
+Generate a preview of a colour scheme.

 ## rename-pdf
 Renames a PDF file according to author and title.